 Tax saving strategies you can employ all year

-Don’t wait until year end to implement these tax reduction strategies.
+Don’t wait until year end to consider implementing these tax reduction strategies.

 Although it’s important to take steps to reduce your taxable income before the end of the year due to looming deadlines, you don’t have to wait until the last minute.
 Employing tax-smart strategies throughout the course of the year can help save you money.
 And the money you save on taxes can help drive other financial goals, like saving for retirement or donating to charity.